 Plan components with associated exemptions adopted from the NRLMD only apply to occupied lynx habitat.
 Potential lynx habitat exists in unoccupied areas as well, and it is likely that vegetation management implemented under the revised plan will affect lynx habitat in these areas.
 The most current mapping efforts predict a total of 137,084 acres of potential lynx habitat in unoccupied areas on the Custer Gallatin National Forest.
 To date, only 119 acres of potential lynx habitat has been affected by vegetation management in unoccupied areas.
 This treatment met all NRLMD provisions that apply in occupied lynx habitat.
-The NRLMD states that projects in unoccupied lynx habitat should consider the goals, objectives, standards and guidelines that apply in occupied lynx habitat.
-Assuming that consideration of NRLMD components results in similar management of lynx habitat in unoccupied areas, then 6 percent of lynx habitat is a reasonable estimate for future effects of vegetation management projects in unoccupied habitat as well.
-This assumption results in approximately 8,100 acres of potential future projects that could reduce snowshoe hare habitat in unoccupied areas, or that would fall under the NRLMD exemptions, should the currently unoccupied areas become occupied by lynx.
+The NRLMD states that projects in unoccupied lynx habitat.
+Assuming that consideration of NRLMD components results in similar management of lynx habitat in unoccupied areas, then 6 percent of lynx habitat is a reasonable estimate for future effects of vegetation management projects that could reduce snowshoe hare habitat in unoccupied areas, or that would fall under the NRLMD exemptions, should the currently unoccupied areas become occupied by lynx.